Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ## ASC and DESC

-By default `ORDER BY` sorts in ascending order.
-This means that lower values (or alphabetically earlier) values appear first and the largest (or last alphabetically) values appear last.
+By default, `ORDER BY` sorts in ascending order.
+This means that lower (or alphabetically earlier) values appear first and larger (or alphabetically later) values appear last.
 If we want to sort in descending order (largest first), we can add `DESC` to the end of our `ORDER BY` clause.

 ```sql
 SELECT title, price